DavidKou/ExcelForPM/README.md

 ![](https://github.com/DavidKou/ExcelForPM/blob/main/images/c8.png)

-and change the color to both "No fill" and "No line" <br/>
 (1) Select "TEXT OPTIONS" <br/>
 (2) Set "TEXT FILL" --> "No fill" <br/>
 (3) Set "TEXT OUTLINE" --> "No line"<br/>